kleinmann-orm/kleinmann-orm/docs/indexes.rst

                 SpatialIndex(fields={"geometry"}),
             ]

-Some built-in indexes can be found in `tortoise.contrib.mysql.indexes` and `tortoise.contrib.postgres.indexes`.
+Some built-in indexes can be found in `kleinmann.contrib.mysql.indexes` and `kleinmann.contrib.postgres.indexes`.

 Extending Index
 ===============

-Extending index is simply, you just need to inherit the `tortoise.indexes.Index`, following is example how to create `FullTextIndex`:
+Extending index is simply, you just need to inherit the `kleinmann.indexes.Index`, following is example how to create `FullTextIndex`:

 .. code-block:: python3

     from typing import Optional, Set
     from pypika.terms import Term
-    from tortoise.indexes import Index
+    from kleinmann.indexes import Index

     class FullTextIndex(Index):
         INDEX_TYPE = "FULLTEXT"